This post may include affiliate links that earn us a small commission.

 Add the rest of the liquid and slowly stir to mix well.

-In Indian restaurants, tomato soup has got a very different take.
-The flavour and the colour are quite different.
+In restaurants, especially Asian, tomato soup has got a very different take.
+The flavor and the color are quite different.

-Tomato soup that you get in India has a red/purplish hue to it.
-To get the colour, add a small piece of beetroot while adding onion and garlic.
-Don't get tempted and add more.
-Just a small piece of beetroot will give a beautiful colour and you can't even taste the veggie.
+Tomato soup there has a red/purplish hue to it.
+If you are after that, to get the color, add a small piece of beetroot while adding onion and garlic.
+Don’t get tempted and add more.
+Just a small piece of beetroot will give a beautiful color and you can’t even taste the veggie.

-Also, add a small piece of ginger,1 clove, and 2-3 coriander stems (chopped) while adding onion and garlic.
+Also, to make it a tad spicy and add more flavor, add a small piece of ginger,1 clove, and 2-3 coriander stems (chopped) while adding onion and garlic.

 Can this soup be frozen?

 This soup freezes beautifully.
-If making a bigger batch, divide it into smaller portions ( 2-3 servings) and freeze up to 3 months.
+If making a bigger batch, divide it into smaller portions ( 2-3 servings) and freeze for up to 3 months, in freeze-safe bags and containers.

 What to serve with Tomato Soup?

-I can't think of tomato soup without some garlic bread, buttery crispy croutons.
-Before you start with the soup, pop in some seasoned bread chunks in the oven and perfect croutons are ready
+- Bread – I can’t think of tomato soup without some Garlic bread, and Buttery crispy croutons.
+Before you start with the soup, pop in some seasoned bread chunks in the oven and perfect croutons are ready.

-To make it a complete meal, serve it with some grilled chicken.
+- Chicken – To make it a complete meal, serve it with some grilled chicken, Roasted Harissa Chicken, or Grilled Rosemary Chicken Kebabs.

 Homemade Tomato Soup